 Education

 Low education levels are linked with poor health, more stress and lower self-confidence (WHO).
-The women in our study were often in survival mode, meaning they could not afford anything but the basics, so further education was unattainable.
+The women in this study were often in survival mode, meaning they could not afford anything but the basics, so for families, this can mean things like further education is unattainable.
 One said:

 Physical environment

 Safe houses and communities contribute to good health (WHO).
-The women reported their family was in physical, sexual, emotional and psychological danger.
+The women reported their family was in physical, sexual, emotional and psychological danger meaning the safety of their physical environment was threatened which can impact health and mental health.
 For example:

 Genetics

 Inheritance plays a part in determining lifespan, healthiness and the likelihood of developing certain illnesses.
 Personal behaviour, coping skills and how we deal with life’s stresses all affect health (WHO).
 Chronic stress can lead to an individual’s genes allowing certain chronic diseases to express themselves.
-The women talked of the stress they were experiencing and how they would stop pursuing payments to avoid escalation.
+The women in this study talked of the stress and fear they were experiencing and how they would stop pursuing payments to avoid escalation.
 Two women shared:

 Health services